Complexity of polytope diameters via perfect matchings: Proof of

-Thus what remains to show are \cref{thm:Hamiltonian,thm:non-Hamiltonian}, which we will establish in the following two sections.
-Before we proceed we need two more definitions, that will enable us to closely analyze matchings within one tower. \begin{definition} Let $G=(V,E)$ be a graph and let $e=\{v,w\}\in E$ be an edge of $G$.
+We need two more definitions, that will enable us to closely analyze matchings within one tower. \begin{definition} Let $G=(V,E)$ be a graph and let $e=\{v,w\}\in E$ be an edge of $G$.
 Consider the graph $G_T$ obtained from $G$ by constructing a tower $T$ on $e$.
 We say that a cycle $C$ in $G_T$ \emph{touches} the tower $T$, if $C$ contains the edges $\{v,a_0\}$ and $\{b_0,w\}$. \end{definition}

 In particular a cycle that touches the tower $T$ can be separated into a $v$--$w$ path through the vertices of $T$ and a $w$--$v$ path in $G\setminus e$.

 \begin{definition} Let $G=(V,E)$ be a graph and let $e=\{v,w\}\in E$ be an edge of $G$.
 Consider the graph $G_T$ obtained from $G$ by constructing a tower $T$ on $e$.
 Let $M$ be a matching in $G_T$.
 Define $\horizontal(M) = \{i\in \{0, \dots, h\}\colon \{a_i, b_i\}\in M\}$, which we call the \emph{horizontal indices} of $M$.
 Furthermore set $d(M) = \min(\horizontal(M))$ which we call the \emph{depth} of $M$. \end{definition}